 Our next stop was Pripyat, where the V.I.
 Lenin Chernobyl Nuclear Power Plant is located.
 The construction of the power plant began on 15 August 1972.
 The city of Pripyat, founded on 4 February 1970 about 100 km from Kyiv, was not build yet and it was officially proclaimed a city only in 1979.
 So the plant was given its name after another city, Chernobyl, at the time, the closest big city.
 It is possible, too, that such decision was made in order to not draw the attention to Pripyat, the city of military importance, although, unlike other Soviet atomic cities, the access to Pripyat was not restricted.

-Oleksandr S. gave us a tour around the remains of the glorious atomic Soviet city, the reversed symbol of “safe nuclear power.”
-Among other places, he took us to his abandoned apartment.
-He shared his concern that in spring, it might be already dangerous to enter this building and he would no longer be able to take people there: the architecture in the area have reached its 30-year life span — apparently, that’s how long this particular type of constructions can survive without care and central heating, open to the winds, snow, rain and marauders.
-On the way, we passed the building of the school that Oleksandr S. had attended before April 1986.
-Half of the building collapsed several years ago; the rest is the deterioration in progress.
+Oleksandr Syrota gave us a tour around the remains of the glorious atomic Soviet city, the reversed symbol of “safe nuclear power.”
+Originally from Pripyat, Syrota took us to his abandoned apartment.
+According to him, it might be dangerous to enter this building in six months, in spring 2018, and he would not be taking people there: the housing infrastructure in the area has reached its 30-year life span — apparently, that’s how long this particular type of constructions can survive without care and central heating, open to the winds, snow, rain and marauders.
+On the way, we passed the building of the school that Syrota had attended before April 1986.
+Half of the building collapsed several years ago; the rest is deteriorating.

-The Zone as we know it today — that seems to be timeless, a surreal “frozen-in-time” or “future-in-the-past” scene such as that of the Pripyat amusement park known to many of us via too many youtube videos — is disappearing.
-To be more precise, it is transforming into something else, and it has been transforming for a while now — on its own speed, with its own rhythm.
-And while it still remains a visible reminder of the Soviet technogenic catastrophe, it might be a good moment to think about its meanings and pose new questions.
+The Zone as we know it today — that seems to be timeless, a surreal “frozen-in-time” or “future-in-the-past” scene such as that of the Pripyat amusement park known to many of us via too many YouTube videos — has been disappearing.
+To be more precise, it has been transforming into something else, and it has been transforming for a while now — on its own speed, with its own rhythm.
+And while it still remains a visible reminder of the Soviet technogenic catastrophe, it might be the moment to think about its meanings and pose new questions.

 Photos by Oleksiy Radynski and myself.